Random Toric Surfaces and a Threshold for Smoothness: Introduction

 We should also note that as an immediate consequence of our theorem, we have that for a fixed $p$, random fans are singular.

-\begin{cor} For fixed $0<p<1$ then for a fan $\Sigma$ chosen with respect to $T(h,p)$, with high probability $X(\Sigma)$ is singular. \end{cor}
+\begin{cor} For fixed $p$ with $0<p<1$ then for a fan $\Sigma$ chosen with respect to $T(h,p)$, with high probability $X(\Sigma)$ is singular. \end{cor}

-We might ask further questions about how many singularities we get.
+We might ask further questions about how many singularities a random toric surface has.
 As it turns out we can always ensure that there are arbitrarily many of these singularities.
 But in the case of normal toric surfaces, singularities can only occur at torus fixed points, so we can actually ask a more refined question, namely what proportion of the torus fixed points are actually singular.
 Let $\delta_k$ be the density of fixed points of singularity index at least $k$ as defined in Section~\ref{sec:density}.